Key Highlights

 Reapply for a Visa: This is the best way if you really need to make major changes to your application.
 For instance, if you want to change your financial situation or plan to travel, a new application lets you submit a new package without referring back to the old one.
 If your situation has genuinely changed, or if you feel confident that your previous rejection was due to minor errors, a well-prepared reapplication might be the better route for improving your chances of getting Schengen visa after rejection.

 For your next application, aim to make it a much stronger submission.
-This will include the arrangement of documents, giving fuller answers in your application, and meeting all requirements in order to increase your prospects and chances of getting Schengen visa after rejection.
+This will include organising your documents, providing fuller answers in your application, and meeting all requirements to increase your chances of obtaining a Schengen visa after a rejection.

 Documentation Checklist